okfn/opendatasurvey/doc/admin.md

 The structure should follow that in https://docs.google.com/a/okfn.org/spreadsheet/ccc?key=0Aon3JiuouxLUdEVHQ0c4RGlRWm9Gak54NGV0UlpfOGc&usp=drive_web#gid=7

+You can _optionally_ add a Reviewers column that accepts a comma separated list of emails.
+These users will then have access to approve or reject revisions submitted for datasets in that place.

 ### `questions`

 URL to a Google Spreadsheet (make sure url is to *actual* sheet your want) or